manerajona/simple-rest-go/README.md

 # simple-rest-go
-Simple HTTP methods for a RESTful go application.
+Simple CRUD for a RESTful go application.